wangziqi2013/wangziqi2013.github.io/_posts/2021-10-03-peeking-behind-the-curtain.markdown

 The paper also observes that, any request that hits a container will reset the idle counter for all other containers running in the same VM.
 This is perhaps implemented from a spatial point of view: If one container on a VM instance is hit, then it is likely that other co-located containers will also be hit.

+The paper discovers a possible implementation bug in the consistency of function code that gets executed after the function is updated.
+The observation is that if the code of a function is updated, and requests are sent shortly after that, it is still possible that the old version is executed.
+This is obviously caused by the infrastructure being unable to update all locally cached function copies atomically.
+The paper noted, however, that the window of vulnerability is quite small, since the abnormal behavior only lasts for a few seconds after the update.